 Book of the Month: The Good Terrorist by Doris Lessing

-In 1985, Doris Lessing was shortlisted for the Booker Prize for her compelling contemporary satire about the contradictions and self-delusion at the heart of political idealism
+In 1985, Doris Lessing was shortlisted for the Booker Prize for her compelling contemporary satire.
+Find out more about the novel here.

 Its 1980s setting might seem dated, but Doris Lessing’s caustic satire – our Book of the Month for May – still reads as a bracing antidote to political righteousnes

 When it was published in 1985, The Good Terrorist seemed, to many of Doris Lessing’s admirers, a surprising book for her to have written.
 She had only recently completed her Canopus in Argos series of five science-fiction novels, published between 1979 and 1983.
 These were intellectually capacious novels of ideas, set in imaginary worlds and spanning future centuries.
 Now, here was a work of social realism, focusing on a particular, closely observed part of London, fixed in the early 1980s.
 It was also a surprising turn politically.
 Lessing had long been thought of as a writer of the Left; in The Good Terrorist, a group of left-wing political radicals is the target of her caustic satire: was this a novel of political renunciation?